 Why a Child Favors One Parent.

 Preferring one parent over another is actually a healthy part of your child’s emotional and cognitive development.
-He is exercising independence by choosing the parent who is
+He is exercising independence by choosing the parent who is best suited for what he wants at the time.

 Whatever the reason is, being rejected by your child hurts.
 Here are helpful tips for surviving this difficult phase while maintaining a good relationship with your child.